3zzouz/Gym-Website-Symfony-6/README.md

 ### Client Interface

-- Explore the website: services, coaches, schedules
+- Explore the website: services, coaches, schedules and contact us section
 - Create an account (sign up)
 - Login
 - Enroll in an offer and pay it